sjbader/XIO-SNAP/README.md

 # Feedback

 Please let me know if you are using this script.
-I'd be great to know others are using it!
+It'd be great to know others are using it!
 Also let me know if you have any questions or issues.

 # Command line options